 Today’s question is from Ellie, and she writes:

-Thanks for your Mailing List Guide.
+Thanks for your Mailing List Guide (This site/resource is no longer available).
 I’ve had it in my mind to purchase it for ages, so glad I finally did.
 Can’t wait to put some of those tips into action.
 It seems the best thing – not any extra work than what I’m currently doing, but just changing a few things…

 I’m writing to ask if you have any advice about raising prices?
 I’ve looked on your blog, and found a couple of short posts about it.
 Do you announce it to the world that you’re raising your price, or not say anything?
 When I set our prices I did all the planning and research and I know the prices are good – but I think on the lower end of “good”.
 I think what I undervalued was our creative process and artistic aspect.
 I costed our time out, but only at a set nominal rate of what I thought I’d have to pay someone else to do the hard work of what we do.
 I guess it doesn’t take into account our designing aspect.

 We’ve had an excellent Christmas, much busier than I expected.
 And already the year has started off busily – we barely got a break before our stockists were reordering.
 Of course it’s fabulous that people want to buy our beautiful work, but I feel like maybe if we raised our prices we might be less rush rush busy and still be making same dollars (and have more time for designing new products).

 I’m just unsure of how to go about raising prices.
 Do I have to justify it all to existing customers and shop stockists – or simply say it’s what’s happening?
 Do I give notice for people to buy up before we raise our prices or just do it?
 Do I announce it on all our social media, or just on our website page and blog…???

 Thanks so much for any thoughts or advice you can offer me.
 Or even perhaps directing me to some links or books to read.